zonemaster/zonemaster/docs/internal-documentation/maintenance/SupportCriteria.md

     (scroll down to "Supported FreeBSD releases").

 * Rocky Linux:
-  * All major versions that has not reached EOL are supported.
+  * All major versions that have not reached EOL are supported.
     * If the the EOL of a major version is within the expected lifetime of the Zonemaster release then that major version is not supported.
-  * Only the newest point releas is tested.
+  * Only the newest point release is tested.
   * Active releases are listed on <https://rockylinux.org/download>.

 * Ubuntu: